daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 ]
 ```

-Docker automatically created a bridge network with a /16 subnet mask and the first IP address as gateway.
+Docker automatically created a bridge network with a /16 subnet mask and assigns the first IP address as the gateway.
 The scope is local, no IPv6 enabled, and currently there are no containers attached to the network.
-So far so good for our case.
-For more information how to configure Docker networks please take a look at the [Docker documentation](https://docs.docker.com){:target="_blank"}.
-Now we continue with building the images from Dockerfiles.
+So far so good for my deployment.
+For more information how to configure [Docker networks](https://docs.docker.com/network/){:target="_blank"} please take a look at the documentation.
+Now we continue with the Dockerfiles for building the images.

 ## Build the images from Dockerfiles